adibarbusoftlab/playgist/_posts/en/2023-09-28-play-store-faqs.md

 If you've added a payment method and your device is used by children or others, it's a good idea to restrict purchases.

 Go to ***Settings → Authentication*** and ensure "Require authentication for purchases" is enabled.
-Depending on your device's features, you can opt for biometric or facial authentication for autentication.
+Depending on your device's features, you can also opt for biometric or facial authentication for autentication.